Deleting retweets sounds simple — until you try to do it at scale.

 Unlike normal posts, retweets and quote tweets behave differently on X, which is why many people think they've "deleted everything" only to find retweets still showing up.

-This guide explains how retweets actually work, why tools often miss them, and the safest way to remove them all.
+This guide explains how retweets actually work, why tools often miss them, and the most reliable way to remove them at scale.

 First: what counts as a "retweet"?